johnalison/WorkingPhilosophy/WorkingPhilosophy.md

 - Stop caring what other people think.
 Focus on what you think is good, is just etc. Cant let other peoples opinion of you ( acceptance of your work)  validate or bring you meaning.
    Meaning must come from within.
 - To chase external approval and validation is to chase an illusion.
 A chimera constructed (for good reason) by Biology and Culture.
+- Stoic way to pray: Instead of asking/hoping for something to happen, ask for the strength to overcome it when it doesn't happen.
+- Dont need a reason to be happy or tranquil.
+You know what its like to be in that state, just do it.
+If you still need a reason: You're not dead yet, still in the game.

 # Leadership is a skill that can be taught/learned